Hello, I’m a retired Semiconductor Physicist and I run the New Forest Observatory.

 I have published over 120 refereed journal articles, more than a dozen Patents, and a textbook on Introductory Semiconductor Device Physics.
 An Astronomy “How to” book was published by Springer in November 2007, and a coffee-table book of deep-sky images called “Star Vistas” was published by Springer in February/March 2009.
+A Second Edition of “Making Beautiful Deep-Sky Images” was published by Springer in 2017.

 I can clearly remember the night of Thursday 2nd May 2002 as if it were yesterday.
 It was the first night that I properly aligned my brand new 11″ Celestron GPS scope (purchased from David Hinds, U.K.) so that I could automatically go to all the objects I’d read about for many years – but never seen before.
 I wrote about the experience in a “Lateral Thoughts” article in the September 2002 issue of Physics World (IOP Publications) titled, somewhat sadly, “The most amazing two and a half hours of my life (so far)”.

 Since that time even more amazing things have happened – I got a CCD camera and started deep-sky imaging.
-Never in my wildest dreams as an 12 year old fascinated by astronomy did I guess that I would be able to take deep-sky images from my own back garden in my lifetime!”
+Never in my wildest dreams as a 12 year old fascinated by astronomy did I guess that I would be able to take deep-sky images from my own back garden in my lifetime!”

 On clear Moonless evenings you’ll find me in the New Forest Observatory imaging deep-sky objects.